FormidableLabs/prism-react-renderer/README.md

 > `string` | _required_

 This is the language that your code will be highlighted as.
 You can see a list of all languages that are supported out of the box [here](./src/vendor/prism/includeLangs.js).
+Not all languages are included and the list of languages that are currently is a little arbitrary.
+You can use the [escape-hatch](https://github.com/FormidableLabs/prism-react-renderer#prism) to use your own Prism setup, just in case, or [add more languages to the bundled Prism.](https://github.com/FormidableLabs/prism-react-renderer#faq)

 ### code